JasonShen-SH/clip_compress/README.md

 |    \           |   \             |  \ |  56.782%    (directly zero-shot inference)         |

 The hidden reason might be that:
-Dataset like ImageNet has original size of 224*224, which makes their low-resolution versions still interpretable (the smallest size (scale=8) is still 28*28).
+Dataset like ImageNet has an original size of 224x224, which makes their low-resolution versions still interpretable (the smallest version at scale=8 is still 28x28).
-However, the original image size of CIFAR10 is 32*32, which makes its images of the smallest size (scale=8) only 4*4, such small image could hardly learn anything.
+However, the original image size of CIFAR10 is 32x32, which makes its images of the smallest size (scale=8) only 4x4, such small images could hardly learn anything.

 Therefore, it seems much harder for transfer learning on imageset like CIFAR10.

 If we have to do super-resolution, we might first need to scale the original image, or otherwise the learning would be impossible.

 #### DCNN_Denoise